Galser/tfev5-cluster-module-aws-demo/README.md

 ## Stage 3: Deployment of the Terraform Enterprise v5 cluster

 We are going to create 3 primary and 5 secondary nodes.
-This defined in the file [variables.tf](variables.tf] at lines 25-31
+This defined in the file [variables.tf](variables.tf) at lines 25-31

 The module used here is the one referenced in the original manual: https://registry.terraform.io/modules/hashicorp/terraform-enterprise/aws/0.1.1

 GitHub repository link to module code https://github.com/hashicorp/terraform-aws-terraform-enterprise

 Execute :